GamilaCoding/profile/README.md

  - Learn how to use GitHub with interactive courses designed for beginners and experts.

 **Computer Science Learning Path**
- - Computer Science Learning Path, frontend masters Learn Data Structures & Algorithms with JavaScript **GDSC, Google student club**
+ - Computer Science Learning Path, frontend masters Learn Data Structures & Algorithms with JavaScript.

+**GDSC, Google student club**
  - Learning by doing websites in frontend